rafaelromao/qmk_firmware/users/rafaelromao/docs/modifiers.md

 - This key will activate the default modifier for the current operating system, which can be selected in the maintenace layer.
     - When Mac OS is selected, this key activates Cmd, otherwise it activates Ctrl.
+    - If shift is active, the default modifier will be inverted.
 - This key allows using the same key combinations for shortcuts like Cmd/Ctrl+S, Cmd/Ctrl+C and Cmd/Ctrl+V.
 - It is placed as a thumb key and behaves as follows, when tapped:
     - If any modifier is active or locked in one-shot mode, all these modifiers will be deactivated.